serengil/deepface/README.md

 ## Contribution [![Tests](https://github.com/serengil/deepface/actions/workflows/tests.yml/badge.svg)](https://github.com/serengil/deepface/actions/workflows/tests.yml)

-Pull requests are welcome!
-You should run the unit tests locally by running [`test/unit_tests.py`](https://github.com/serengil/deepface/blob/master/tests/unit_tests.py).
+Pull requests are more than welcome!
+You should run the unit tests locally by running [`test/unit_tests.py`](https://github.com/serengil/deepface/blob/master/tests/unit_tests.py) before creating a PR.
 Once a PR sent, GitHub test workflow will be run automatically and unit test results will be available in [GitHub actions](https://github.com/serengil/deepface/actions) before approval.
+Besides, workflow will evaluate the code with pylint as well.

 ## Support

 There are many ways to support a project - starring⭐️ the GitHub repo is just one 🙏

-You can also support this work on [Patreon](https://www.patreon.com/serengil?repo=deepface)
+You can also support this work on [Patreon](https://www.patreon.com/serengil?repo=deepface) or [GitHub Sponsors](https://github.com/sponsors/serengil).

 <a href="https://www.patreon.com/serengil?repo=deepface">
 <img src="https://raw.githubusercontent.com/serengil/deepface/master/icon/patreon.png" width="30%" height="30%">